mindspore-ai/docs/docs/lite/docs/source_en/index.rst

 										</div>

 										<div class="doc-article-desc">
-										This tutorial provides a sample program for MindSpore Lite to perform inference, demonstrating the Python interface to perform the basic process of device-side inference through file input, inference execution, and inference result printing, and enables users to quickly understand the use of MindSpore Lite APIs related to inference execution.
+										This tutorial provides a sample program for MindSpore Lite to perform inference, demonstrating the Python interface to perform the basic process of device-side inference through file input, inference execution, and inference result printing, and enables users to quickly understand the use of MindSpore Lite interfaces related to inference execution.
 										</div>
 									</div>
 								</a>